-Other active ingredients of used in commercial insect repellent includes
+Other active ingredients often used in commercial insect repellent include

-Several researchers have unveiled some environmental and health concerns with the regular use of such ingredients and often advocate disuse of these chemicals altogether.
+Several researchers have unveiled some environmental and health concerns with the regular use of such ingredients and often advocate for avoiding these chemicals altogether.

 In the search for safer ways to keep the bugs away, some research reports suggest certain essential oils contain properties that tick the right boxes – anecdotal testimonies support the same.